-Deborah Youdell’s work is located in the Sociology of Education and is concerned with inequalities and the ways that these are connected to subjectivities, everyday practice, pedagogy, institutional processes and education policy.
-Her work covers a range of categories of identity and their intersections including race, ethnicity, gender, sexuality, religion, social class, ability and disability.
-A central concern of her work is how educators can practice in ways that interrupt educational exclusions and intervene in inequalities.
+Deborah's work in the Sociology of Education is concerned with the relationship between policy, practice and inequalities.
+Her work explores how inequalities are connected to subjectivities, everyday practices, pedagogy, institutional processes and policy.
+Her research spans issues of race, ethnicity, gender, sexuality, religion, social class, ability and disability.
+A central concern of her work is how educators can practice politically to intervene in inequalities.

 PGCert.
 Education Studies (Teaching and Learning in Higher Education) (Macquarie University)